acseo/select-autocomplete-bundle/README.md

         tags: ['acseo_select_autocomplete.data_provider']
 ```

-Now, this provider will be invoked by default if it supports the given resource class.
+Now, this provider will be invoked by default if it supports the given model class.